seanehalpin/seanehalpin/README.md

 [Colorspace.dev](https://www.colorspace.dev/) - a tool to create color palettes using perceptually uniform color spaces.

-[UIXP](https://uixp.vercel.app/) - a playground of real world devices created in CSS
+[UIXP](https://uixp.vercel.app/) - a playground of real world devices created in CSS.

 <!--
 **seanehalpin/seanehalpin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.